pwcom.co.uk Ltd is a specialist PR, marketing and construction technology consultancy founded by Paul Wilkinson.

 In 1994, he was recruited to head PR for the professional services division of Tarmac (later Carillion), overseeing PR, publications, websites and internal communications across more than a dozen businesses during a period of major corporate changes.

-Leaving Carillion in 1998, Paul established his own consultancy business, working for clients including HBG Construction, the Building Centre Trust, Greenwich Enterprise Board, pcm, the CAM Foundation, the Construction Best Practice Programme, and from early 2000, BIW Technologies.
+Leaving Carillion in 1998, Paul established his own consultancy business, working mainly for various construction-related clients (including HBG Construction, the Building Centre Trust, Greenwich Enterprise Board, pcm, the CAM Foundation, the Construction Best Practice Programme, and from early 2000, BIW Technologies).

 By mid-2000, Paul had been recruited by BIW and as part of the core management team helped propel the software developer to the forefront of the UK’s expanding construction collaboration technology market, winning the 2006 Building Entrepreneur of the Year award along the way.